-This time last year, I was packing up my life into two suitcases, buying a one-way plane ticket, and getting in as many games of Trivial Pursuit with my parents as I could before moving abroad for a two-year Apprenticeship in Dublin, Ireland.
+This time last year, I was packing up my life into suitcases, buying a one-way plane ticket, and getting in as many games of Trivial Pursuit with my parents as I could before moving abroad for a two-year Serge Missionary Apprenticeship in Dublin, Ireland.

-It had been a long, tough year of support raising and waiting for a visa and just figuring out who I was in this new post-college phase of life.
+It had been a long, tough year of support raising, waiting for visas, and just figuring out who I was in this new post-college phase of life.

 I was excited and hopeful, brimming with dreams and hopes and plans, reciting those last few lines of “Be Thou My Vision” to myself over and over: